Honor Code

 • Take all reasonable steps consistent with physical classroom conditions to reduce the risk of cheating during the administration of examinations.

-• Maintain proper security during the administration of examinations, including as appropriate overseeing distribution and collection of examinations and proctoring the examination session.
+• Maintain proper security during the administration of examinations, including, as appropriate, overseeing the distribution and collection of examinations and proctoring the examination session.

-• In the instructor’s discretion, notify the student of the instructor’s intention to report the suspected academic dishonesty and permit the student to provide relevant further information if the student chooses to do so.
+• At the instructor's discretion, tell the student about the intention to report the suspected academic dishonesty and allow the student to present additional relevant information.

 • Explore issues of integrity in connection with instructional activities where relevant and appropriate.